Captain Scarlett

-Captain Scarlett is a 1953 American adventure film directed by Thomas Carr, that was shot in Mexico.
+Captain Scarlett is a 1953 American adventure film directed by Thomas Carr, that was shot in Mexico as three episodes of a television pilot.
 The film is set in France following the fall of Napoleon, stars Richard Greene in the title role as a Robin Hood-type avenger and the Brazilian actress Leonora Amar in her final screen role.

 Plot

 In post-Napoleonic France, the Duke of Corlaine reprimands Count Villiers because his Spanish fiancée, Princess Maria, has run away.
 When Maria's carriage is accosted by highwaymen, Captain Scarlett, a Frenchman returning from England, fends off the attackers.
 Villiers arrives shortly after and arrests the remaining highwayman, but is ungrateful to Scarlett.
 Scarlett later meets with his old friend the Friar, who warns him that the duke is appropriating property and ordering his guards to terrorize residents, who are imprisoned if they resist.
 Scarlett is uninterested until he learns that his own estate now belongs to Villiers.
 Scarlett later slips into the bedroom at the estate where Maria is being held.
 She boldly offers him money in exchange for helping her escape, but Scarlett insists on friendship as his only payment.
 However, Scarlett is captured and held in the dungeon with the highwayman, Pierre du Cloux.
 Pierre and Scarlett form an immediate friendship when Pierre explains that he was forced into his new "trade" after his family's estate was confiscated by the duke.
 Scarlett and Pierre outwit their guard and escape under cover of the wedding festivities for Maria's and Villiers' arranged marriage.
 Before leaving the estate, Scarlett rescues Maria.
 They then ride to a safe encampment where Pierre's friends help lead the pursuing guards astray.
 Villiers spots the imposter as the hood flies off the head of the rider pretending to be Maria, rides back, finds the camp, and duels with Scarlett until his own death.
 After Maria exchanges her wedding dress for men's clothing, she happily agrees to ride with Scarlett and Pierre rather than return home to face another arranged marriage.